semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Semgrep App supports code scanning from:

-* a local command-line interface (CLI)
+* local command-line interfaces (CLI)
-* a cloud repository, such as GitHub and GitLab
+* source code management (SCM) systems, such as GitHub and GitLab, through continuous integration (CI)

 This guide walks you through scanning code in both environments.